lsst/LDM-135/index.rst

 Baseline Architecture
 =====================

 This chapter describes the most important aspects of the LSST baseline database architecture.
-The choice of the architecture is driven by the project requirements (see chapter 4) as well as cost, availability and maturity of the off-the-shelf solutions currently available on the market (see :ref:`potential-solutions`), and design trade-offs (see :ref:`design-trade-offs`).
-The architecture is periodically revisited: we continuously monitor all relevant technologies, and accordingly fine-tune the baseline architecture.
+The choice of the architecture is driven by the project requirements (see :ref:`reqs`) as well as cost, availability and maturity of the off-the-shelf solutions currently available on the market (see :ref:`potential-solutions`), and design trade-offs (see :ref:`design-trade-offs`).
+The architecture is periodically
+revisited: we continuously monitor all relevant technologies, and accordingly fine-tune the baseline architecture.

 In summary, the LSST baseline architecture for Alert Production is an off-the-shelf RDBMS system which uses replication for fault tolerance